John L. Fead House

 The John L. Fead House is a private house located at 5349 Washington Street in Lexington, Michigan.
 It was listed on the National Register of Historic Places in 1978.

 History

 John L. Fead was born in Bavaria, Germany in 1834.
 In 1852, he emigrated to America, and settled in Lexington, where an uncle had preceded him.
-Here he married Augusta Walthers, and settled in as a merchant.
+Here he married Augusta Walthers, and established himself as a merchant.
 He eventually partnered with a local friend, Rudolph Andreae, to establish the first local woolen mill.
 By 1870, the pair had constructed a brick mill building in Lexington just south of the current location of the Fead House.
 Soon, Andreae sold his interest in the mill to Fead, and moved elsewhere.
 Over the next two decades, Lexington boomed with the growth of a shipping industry, both water-borne and overland when the railroad arrived in nearby Croswell, Michigan.

-By the early 1890s, Fead was wealth enough to build this large and fashionable house on the shore of Lake Huron.
+By the early 1890s, Fead was wealthy enough to build this large and fashionable house on the shore of Lake Huron.
 He lived here with his wife Augusta and their nine children.